decentraland/adr/content/ADR-172-rentals.md

 <img src="resources/ADR-172/diagram-1.png" alt="drawing" style="width:100%;"/>

 The diagram shows the flow of a lessor creating and signing a Listing that is then stored off-chain.
 The tenant fetches both to start a new a new rental.

+### Verification Indexes

+Listings and Offers have an `indexes` property that is an array composed of 3 integers.
+Each one of these integers represents a verification index that the Rentals contract will use to verify that the Listing/Offer is still valid.

+Any of these indexes can be updated at any time to invalidate signatures.
+Each index is updated differently and is in charge of invalidating signatures in different ways.

+**Contract Index**

+This index can be updated by the owner of the Rentals contract.
+Updating this index with `bumpContractIndex()` will invalidate all signatures created with the previous value.
+It is intended to be used in case there is a signature leak from the off-chain signature storage and protect users.

+**Signer Index**

+Each address has its own signer index.
+Updating this index with `bumpSignerIndex()` will update the index of the sender.
+This is helpful for users that have lost track of their signatures and want to invalidate them all at once.

+**Asset Index**

+Similar to the Signer Index, but for particular assets.
+Instead of invalidating all signatures created by an address, a user can call `bumpAssetIndex(address _contractAddress, uint256 _tokenId)` to invalidate all signatures created for a particular asset.

 ### How it works